PKief/angular-webpack-starter/README.md

 # angular-webpack-starter
-Basic Angular starter project to quickly create Angular projects.
+This is a basic Angular starter project to quickly create Angular projects.

-**Features:**
+## Features
 - Webpack configuration
 - Auto Reload
 - Sass support